(This follows a posting on ‘The new celticity’ on this website and is about ethnocentricity.)

 5. Scepticism as crypto-Marxism?

 The Megaws describe at length the “Southampton Conference”, (was it 1983?
 1984?) where a session of the world association of archaeologists banned the South African delegates from appearing because of their links to their government, at that time consisting of white supremacists.
 The Association subsequently split.
 The Megaws insinuate that the mainstream conference delegates were ultra-Left, and that the celtosceptics are ultra-Left.
 It follows from this, in some not clearly specified way, that their Marxist extremism has led to the questioning of the Hubert-Powell myth of the Celtic expansion, and that there is no other explanation.
 This is blared out simultaneously with the explanation that celtoscepticism is due to intransigent English nationalism aimed, with almost homicidal force, at the peripheral nations of Scotland, Wales, Ireland (and Cornwall?).
 This double explanation is just nasty, witless, rubbish and even that is a generous description.
-There were hundreds of archaeologists at that conference, from all over the world.
+There were more than a thousand archaeologists at that conference, from all over the world.

 I think there may be a link between Marxism and post-processualism, but I don’t think it affects the issue, for reasons I will outline.
 To start with, I am not convinced that celtoscepticism has anything to with the more baffling theory uttered by, say, Shanks and Tilley.
 To go on with, I don't have any evidence that the celtosceptics are Marxists or ex-Marxists.
 But, and this may be worth exploring, the further adventures of the generation of academics who were radicalized in 1968 (and a few heady years thereafter) involved such a break that links with the European communist parties of 1968 are almost invisible, and in fact this was such an opening to speculation and theory that its outcomes were absolutely not there in 1968 and for that reason unrelated to a political doctrine formulated just after 1848.
 So what we are seeing may be the product of thought, of intellectuals, rather than of allegiance to Marx.
 There is a difference between people writing articles justifying the Russian invasion of Afghanistan in the winter of 1979, and people writing critical archaeology.
 Both might be Marxist in some sense, but the difference is profound and the commonality is invisible.
 Certainly there were Western Marxists explaining, in 1980, why Russia had to invade Afghanistan.

 A 'generation' of 1968-ers wanted to follow academic careers.
 They were also very bright.
 The universities were full of people who were quite keen to fight the Cold War, who were in positions of authority, and who hated the whole smell of 1968.
 The radicals depend on non-Marxists for exam grades, essay grades, funding, promotion, reviewing and reputation.
 Other people want that money, those grades – many of them.
 The non-Marxists include people who are professional Cold Warriors and who had structural links to the military-industrial complex and the intelligence services.
 How did this game play out?
 It’s like a game of tennis – if you make certain strokes you will lose but if you can find a zone in which your opponent can’t counter and your abilities don’t let you down you will win – so you move into that zone.
 The Marxists of 1968 were extremely intelligent and highly motivated.
-There is no doubt that they foresaw how to win (and stay in the game) and that there was a whole zone of academic archaeology where you could pursue Marxist themes without committing any faults, by the rules of science, which would halt your career.
+There is no doubt that they foresaw how to win (and stay in the game), and that there was a whole zone of academic archaeology where you could pursue Marxist themes without committing any faults, by the rules of science, which would halt your career.
 This is the “solution zone” and it is such a good place to be that it is also populated by non-Marxists.

 Coincidentally, there is an article in this month's issue of Current Archaeology, a wide-audience magazine, which quotes David Mattingly as saying “what we think of as the 'typical' archaeology of Roman Britain associated with town living, stone buildings, fine dining, bathing, and even burial practice, was that of an elite 3% of the population and that it is entirely unrepresentative of the lives of the other 97%.”
 (The article is by Chris Catling.)
 You may not find this interesting but surely most people would find it so.
 It is a “Marxist fact” which is also a fact.
 This was an opportunistic example - there is a whole world of things which attract Marxists but which are also true, relevant, and intellectually productive.
 Themes of “Marxist melodic flavor” include the archaeology of inequality, of elites, of conspicuous consumption, of social roles and heritability of roles, of military expansion, of productivity and technology.
 All these were melodies which appeal to Marxist sensibility.
 All are of great interest to a wider audience.
 (Theory as elaborated by Shanks and Tilley is unlikely, though, to reach a wider audience – or wide assent.)
 The idea that romanity primarily affected an elite is conducive to wondering why Hallstatt and La Tene, both of them deposition sites dominated by elaborate prestige goods, represented an ethnographic people or an elite style which was rather easy to import or export.
 And then to wonder if there were Hallstatt or La Tene ”peoples”, and if the farming economy was correlated with expensive jewelry and display weapons.
 So there is a whole domain where you can follow the ideals of 1968 and simultaneously win by the rules of science, and the gatekeepers.
 All you have to do is find that zone which satisfies both criteria.
 And this is what happened.

-To be honest I don’t see anything in the linguistic ‘outer field’ around critical archaeology which is detectibly Marxist.
+To be honest, I don’t see anything in the linguistic ‘outer field’ around critical archaeology which is detectibly Marxist.
 I am sure there was a Marxist current in universities, in 1968 and still to some extent in 1978, and that some of these archaeologists were Marxists as students.
 This was the atmosphere of my student days.
 But they were also theorists moving into what was the unknown, what was attractive to theorising because it was the unknown.
 It is not, in any degree, a confirmation of dogmatic truths accepted, improperly, at the outset of the search for truth.

 To uncover a dogma you would have to uncover errors of interpretation.
 The Megaws have strikingly failed to do this.
 They disagree with the new archaeology but they haven’t actually produced an intellectual basis for their disagreement.
 It sounds more like sentiment and attachment to stories which were founded on literary, and nationalist-sentimental, rules of construction, two or three generations ago.
 Understanding the post-processualists is of some importance, criticising them is worthwhile, but you can't start with a literary/ sentimental/ nationalist critique.
 You will be wasting your time!

 To be honest, I don’t think being anti-apartheid was ultra-Left.
 There is a source of the “post-processualist” archaeologists in Marxism, a very modern and philosophical Marxism which spread in the universities after 1968.
 But this only has a real explanatory force if the proposals of certain “target” scholars can be shown to be wrong and irrational.
 Failing that, they are simply scholars and the whole train of anti-Marxist detective work à la Mickey Spillane can just be left in dusty filing-cabinets.
-More than that, the era of nationalist wars has discredited nationalism and there is a whole “insolvent business” of old-fashioned archeology based on nationalist fantasy which has to be broken up and scrapped.
-What we are seeing is not a war based on the projection of late 20th C political positions but just the clearing-out of a legacy of nationalist mythology in order to get a clearer and less obstructed view of the deep past.
+More than that, the era of nationalist wars has discredited nationalism and there is a whole “insolvent business” of old-fashioned archaeology based on nationalist fantasy which has to be broken up and scrapped.
+What we are seeing is not a war based on the projection of late 20th C political positions, but just the clearing-out of a legacy of nationalist mythology in order to get a clearer and less obstructed view of the deep past.
 This new view is alarming because it is so unfamiliar.

 Systems thinking and big data